TechGuru-01/AI-DRIVEN-ANTI-DROWSINESS-FOR-DRIVERS-WITH-HARDWARE-INVTERVENTION/README.md

 * A dashboard-mounted USB webcam serves as the main optical input device, continuously streaming raw image frames inside the Toyota Avanza cabin.
 * The video capture layer relies on optimized OpenCV bindings running within an isolated Docker container, which maps the physical video device directly to the container runtime.
 Frames are pulled into a matrix array at a fixed frame-per-second (FPS) rate, keeping memory allocations structured and balanced.

-### 3. TensorRT Edge Inference and Feature Extraction
+### 3. TensorRT Edge Inference and Single-Target Tracking
-The computational core on the Nvidia Jetson Orin Nano processes incoming video streams utilizing advanced machine learning acceleration graphs:
+The computational core on the Nvidia Jetson Orin Nano processes incoming video streams utilizing advanced machine learning acceleration graphs and strict object tracking constraints:
 * Raw image matrices are forwarded directly to the YOLOv11n engine model, which has been compiled down to a specialized TensorRT format to squeeze maximum efficiency out of the Jetson's CUDA cores.
-* The model localizes the driver's face, isolating critical regions of interest (ROIs) covering the left eye, right eye, and mouth structure.
+* Because the system utilizes a pure YOLO object detection architecture rather than landmark estimation, it detects and isolates targeted facial feature classes (such as the face, open/closed eyes, and mouth state) using high-precision bounding boxes.
+* To guarantee system stability and eliminate noise from passenger movement, the application integrates the **ByteTrack** tracking algorithm.
+The tracking configuration is explicitly restricted to a maximum of **one target**, locking the tracking frame strictly onto the primary driver.
-* The system evaluates these coordinates using geometric algorithms to calculate facial metrics: the Eye Aspect Ratio (EAR) to check for dropped eyelids, and the Mouth Aspect Ratio (MAR) to monitor yawning depth.
-If the calculated metrics cross below (for EAR) or above (for MAR) safe operational thresholds for a consecutive number of frames, the application declares an active driver emergency.
+* The system evaluates these bounding box states mathematically over time.
+If the model detects closed eye frames or active yawning patterns that cross safe operational thresholds for a consecutive number of frames, the application declares an active driver emergency.

 ### 4. Low-Latency Microcontroller Signal Offloading
 To protect core operating threads and ensure immediate reaction times, heavy edge inference processing is completely decoupled from the physical alert hardware execution: